mixxxdj/manual/source/hardware/controllers/akai_apc_mini.rst

 Mapping description
 -------------------

--  The 64 pads are mapped directly to the 64 Samplers available in the extended skins, if the Skin has less Samplers, the non matching buttons will simply not work.
+-  The 64 pads are mapped directly to the 64 samplers available in the extended skins.
+If the skin has less samplers, the corresponding buttons will simply not work.
 -  All buttons light up in yellow when a sample is loaded in the corresponding slot.
 -  When pressed and while playing, they will linght green.
 -  When stopped, they will light in red.